Uncover the hidden value in your gym’s marketing data

 Utopia for a fitness operator is when you can gain an insight into the member’s activities away from the club.
 There’s a world of difference between a member who’s stopped coming because they’ve decided the gym isn’t for them, versus a member who’s taking advantage of the good weather to do runs or bike rides in the park – a difference you need to understand to create relevant gym member retention strategies.

-Then there are the (retention-boosting) personalisation opportunities that come up for grabs when – just as an example – you know a member’s current fitness level or average cardiovascular load.
+Then there are the (retention-boosting) personalization opportunities that come up for grabs when – just as an example – you know a member’s current fitness level or average cardiovascular load.

 The good news is that this valuable data is already being collected.
 The challenge is that our members are managing it.
 Without them sharing it, we’re missing out on possibly the most useful data of all.

-Apple Health, Google Fit, Apple Watch, Whoop, Myzone… all of these are sources of member data.
-These tools are increasingly not just for on-site use, but also worn 24/7 to help guide and inform their user on their current condition.
-This is incredibly rich data that could power everything from retention algorithms to recommendation engines, providing hyper-personalised engagements for your customers.
+Apple Health, Google Fit, Apple Watch, Whoop, Myzone… all these are sources of member data.
+These tools are increasingly not just for on-site use but also worn 24/7 to help guide and inform their user on their current condition.
+This is incredibly rich data that could power everything from retention algorithms to recommendation engines, providing hyper-personalized engagements for your customers.

 Now is the time to start understanding who’s using what, and why they choose to use it.

 The quantity of public data available varies from country to country, and its usage is even more so.
 However, where permitted, the integration of public data with the data within your business can produce a rich seam of value.